01/

 I’ve always been fascinated by the power of storytelling in design.
 Narrative can imbue architecture with meaning and has a magic ability to coalesce the myriad aspects of a project—from program, to culture, to aesthetics—into synthetic union.

 A human scale and distinct visual identity are throughlines in Olin’s work.
-From the curving glass facade which masks the structural columns at Pendry Manhattan West to the locally-sourced timber screens that enable passive shading and air flow at the Raffles American School, Olin is known for finding unexpected formal and material solutions that enrich a building’s function and surroundings.
+From the curving glass facade which masks the structural columns at Pendry Manhattan West to the locally sourced timber screens that enable passive shading and air flow at the Raffles American School, Olin is known for finding unexpected formal and material solutions that enrich a building’s function and surroundings.

 Olin has also focused his attention on a series of commercial office projects that explore new ways of thinking about work.
-1245 Broadway, a boutique office tower in the NoMad neighborhood of Manhattan, is rendered in textured, architecturally exposed concrete.
+The project at 1245 Broadway, a boutique office tower in the NoMad neighborhood of Manhattan, is rendered in textured, architecturally exposed concrete.
 The design creates an ecosystem of staggered outdoor terraces, varied and flexible floor plates, and bay windows that frame dramatic views.
 Working at a larger scale, Olin led the design of the 200-meter-tall headquarters for China’s leading radio and communication systems manufacturer—a monumental building that floats above a civic plaza in Shenzhen.